Mineiro

-Mineiro (/pt/), (Note: feminine: Mineira /pt/) Mineirês, or the Brazilian mountain accent (montanhês) is the Brazilian Portuguese term for the accent spoken in the center, East and Southeast regions of the state of Minas Gerais.
+Mineiro (/pt/), (Note: feminine: Mineira /pt/) Mineirês, or the Brazilian mountain dialect (montanhês) is the Brazilian Portuguese term for the dialect spoken in the center, East and Southeast regions of the state of Minas Gerais.

 Etymology

 The term is also the demonym of Minas Gerais.

 Demography

 It is notable for being spoken in its capital, Belo Horizonte, and its historical cities: Ouro Preto (capital from 1720 until 1897), Mariana (first major town in Minas Gerais, founded in 1696), Santa Bárbara, Sabará, Diamantina, Tiradentes, São João del-Rei, Congonhas, Serro, Caeté, Itabira etc.

 Ten million people, about half of the state's population, speak it.

 Linguistic geography

 The dialect is mainly spoken in four geographic regions of the state.
 The four regions have a great population density.